dji-sdk/Android-Bridge-App/README.md

 2. An Android device running an SDK based application

 **Both devices** must be able to resolve each other's IP address - and should be **used on the same network**.
+Only wi-fi and ethernet connections have been tested to work.

 The steps to make the bridge app work are: